sajjadhossainshohag/laravel-paystack/README.md

         dd($paymentDetails);
         // Now you have the payment details,
-        // you can store the authorization_code in your db to allow for recurrent subscriptions
+        // you can store the authorization_code in your DB to allow for recurrent subscriptions
         // you can then redirect or do whatever you want }
 }